-- Site Description and Overview: SWPPPs begin with a detailed site description, including information on project size, location, and potential environmental impacts.
+- Site Description and Overview: SWPPPs begin with a detailed site description that includes information on project size, location, and potential environmental impacts.
 The site description seeks to identify any areas of the site that are vulnerable to erosion so that subsequent steps may be taken to protect these areas.

 - Erosion and Sediment Control: One of the primary focuses of SWPPPs is to control erosion and sedimentation.
-Plans outline specific measures, such as installing silt fences, erosion control blankets, and sediment basins, to prevent soil erosion and minimize the transport of sediment into stormwater runoff.
+Plans outline specific measures, such as installing silt fences, erosion-control blankets, and sediment basins, to prevent soil erosion and minimize sediment transport into stormwater runoff.

 - Stabilization Techniques: SWPPPs detail stabilization techniques to establish vegetation and prevent soil erosion once construction activities are completed.
 This may involve seeding, mulching, and other measures to stabilize disturbed areas.